serena-zhang2/DesktopMuonDetector_MAP/README.md

 # Desktop Muon Detector – Data Simulation and Analysis

-After building desktop muon detector, this project acquires the data from the detector and performs basic data parsing and visualization.
+After building desktop muon detector (2022), this project acquires the data from the detector and performs basic data parsing and visualization.
 It demonstrates a full mini-pipeline from raw measurement generation to structured analysis and exploratory plots.

 ## Overview